Easy cycle on flat riverside paths along one of the major rivers of Central Europe

 Continuing your cycle through the serene Elbe valley, you will spot the 1,000-year-old town of Meissen from far away.
 Its castle hill towers above the river, with its impressive gothic cathedral and Albrechtsburg castle.
 A visit to the world-famous Meissen porcelain factory is also a must.

 You will have noticed many vineyards along your route today, for you are in the heart of one of the smallest yet most distinguished winegrowing regions of Germany.
 You can reward your efforts this evening with a glass or two of the excellent local wine.

 Today’s cycle tour will take you past many picturesque wine villages dotted along the Elbe river.
 We recommend a stop for some wine tasting in Diesbar-Seußlitz.
-Next stop will be Riesa, with its 12th Century Benedictine monastery, or Strehla with its enchanting rural atmosphere.
+Next stop will be Riesa, with its 12th Century Benedictine monastery.

 Torgau is best known for its stunning Renaissance castle; Schloss Hartenfels.
 The castle chapel was consecrated in 1544 by Martin Luther and is regarded as the first-ever newly built Protestant church.

 Day 6: Cycle from Torgau to Lutherstadt Wittenberg

 From the former Saxon royal residence, you cycle via the village of Pretzsch to the World Heritage town of Lutherstadt Wittenberg, the cradle of the Reformation.
 Sometimes called the ‘Rome of the Protestants’, it was here in 1517 that Martin Luther nailed his 95 theses against church corruption to the door of the Schlosskirche, thereby triggering the Reformation movement.